nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

 atomic configurations used when characterizing materials in experiments and computer simulations.

-As far as NeXus is concerned, the here proposed distinct sets of simple geometric primitives and shapes offer a complementary alternative to the already existent base classes in NeXus for constructive solid geometry such as :ref:`NXcsg`, :ref:`NXoff_geometry`, or :ref:`NXquadric` to name but a few.
+As far as NeXus is concerned, this proposed set of simple geometric primitives and shapes offer a complementary alternative to the current set of base classes in NeXus for constructive solid geometry such as :ref:`NXcsg`, :ref:`NXoff_geometry`, or :ref:`NXquadric` to name but a few.

 Second, we would like to explore with this proposal how we can harmonize terms frequently used by materials scientists in the field of condensed-matter physics